ardentperf/cnpg-playground/lab/exercise-2-start-playground/README.md

 Now type `:pods` to return to the pod view.  `pg-eu-1` should still be the primary pod.
 Select this pod then press the `l` key to view logs.

 Find the log messages indicating that Postgres was restarted.
-(This is required to change the `max_connections` parameter.)
+(A restart is required to change the `max_connections` parameter.)

 ![screenshot showing pg shutdown](images/postgres-shutdown.png)